 An "Academic Assistant" is a title used within Queen's University Human Resources to describe a staff appointment that typically provides "academic assistance in support of [a specified course]... duties may include some or all of the following: marking, leading tutorials, demonstrating in student laboratories or providing curriculum development support."
 It involves a contract and remuneration.

 What is a "Term Adjunct"?

 A "Term Adjunct" is a title at Queen's University to describe a limited-term faculty appointment of one academic term to three years duration with appropriate rank and a limited range of academic responsibilities.
 Term adjuncts are responsible for design and coordination of all or part of a course and for determining the method(s) of student evaluation.
 That is to say, a Term Adjunct has responsibility for an entire course, or a major component thereof.
 It involves a contract and remuneration and membership in the Queen's University Faculty Association.

 What is an "Adjunct 1" appointment?

-An "Adjunct 1" appointment is a faculty appointment at Queen's University that involves no contract and no remuneration: i.e., an honorary appointment.
-In the School of Rehabilitation Therapy, we offer Adjunct 1 appointments to physiotherapists and occupational therapists who are involved in student supervision and evaluation in clinical facilities.
+An "Adjunct 1" appointment is an academic staff appointment (not a faculty appointment) at Queen's University that involves no contract and no remuneration: i.e., an honorary appointment.
+In the School of Rehabilitation Therapy, we offer Adjunct 1 appointments to physiotherapists and occupational therapists who are involved in student supervision and evaluation in clinical facilities, and research collaborators working with our faculty on active studies.
 Adjunct 1 appointments are effective July 1 - June 30 and must be renewed on an annual basis.